OUR TREES

 Hardiness Zone 3

-Fall Color: Orange Leaf
+Fall Color: Orange

 Preferred Soil Type: Well drained fertile soil